Skip to Main Content Skip to Footer Toggle Navigation Menu

 GEOG 341 - City Life: Segregation, Integration, and Gentrification

 This course connects students with urban social geography, which studies the social and spatial dimensions of city life.
-In this course, we will explore some of the ways in which urban society is organized geographically.
+In this course, we will explore some of the ways urban society is organized geographically.
 We will also consider how the spatial patterns of urban life influence public policy issues in the North American context.
 Topics covered in this course include causes of racial segregation, debates about gentrification, sustainable urban development, the transition to shared governance in cities, and the delivery of urban services that affect the welfare of urban populations.
 Students will learn current research, engage debates about critical urban issues, and learn techniques useful for analyzing spatial patterns in the urban landscape.

 Frequency: Offered every year.